bobdolectf/Redcon_Web_Workshop/INSTRUCTOR_OUTLINE.md

 <https://portswigger.net/web-security/logic-flaws/examples/lab-logic-flaws-high-level>

 //walkthrough
-log in with weiner : peter and add the jacket to your cart, check the http history and give it a look, if you go negative with it you can get a negative balance and then you can balance out the transaction
+log in with weiner : peter and add the jacket to your cart check the http history and give it a look, if you go negative with it you can get a negative balance and then you can balance out the transaction make sure you use intercept

 ### Student Lab (5 Mins)

 <https://portswigger.net/web-security/logic-flaws/examples/lab-logic-flaws-excessive-trust-in-client-side-controls>

-### Instructor solution (2 Mins)
+### Instructor solution (2 Mins) (Austin)

 <https://portswigger.net/web-security/logic-flaws/examples/lab-logic-flaws-excessive-trust-in-client-side-controls>